 We live in a blame focused culture.
-We are blame owners or blame throwers trying to prove that someone is at fault.
-It is an attempt to grasp control.
-As humans when we are attacked, even with three words, “It’s your fault” we tend to defend.
-Defensiveness leads to conflict.
+In fact, we tend to take on the role of blame owner or blame thrower trying to prove that someone is at fault.
+Specifically many people attempt to grasp control.
+In general, we humans, when attacked, even with three words, “It’s your fault”, tend to defend.
+Then defensiveness leads to conflict.

 Improved thinking includes holding others responsible for their behaviors, naming the problem and seeking solutions, collaboratively when possible.
 Look at this response from Alberta’s Chief Medical Officer of Health, Dr. Deena Hinshaw:

 This is a new virus.
 It has jumped from an animal reservoir to humans.
 We do not yet know what animal that was.
 So, it is really natural that people are feeling afraid about something that’s new, and that’s why we’re wanting to make sure that we’re being transparent, sharing all the information we have.
 Because when people have more information about the things they can do to protect themselves, like hand-washing, like staying away from other people if they are feeling ill, protecting others or covering coughs and sneezes, it gives people a sense of control.”

 Should you be interested, you can access current information about COVID-19 at the World Health Organization website.

 To summarize, if you are reading this post, you are probably keen to become more aware and to take charge of your thinking. tp that end you are best to relax before taking on your stinking thinking.
 The fright-flight response focuses only on immediate survival.
 We need to breathe deeply to activate our logical, pre-frontal cortex.